OFS/ofs.github.io/docs/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 - Intel VT-x (Intel Virtualization Technology for Directed I/O)
 - Intel IOMMU

 ### **3.2 Cooling Requirements for the Intel FPGA PAC D5005**

 Please refer to sections 8.1 and 8.2 of the [Intel FPGA Programmable Acceleration Card D5005 Data Sheet](https://www.intel.com/content/www/us/en/docs/programmable/683568/current/thermal-and-airflow-requirements.html) for guidance on cooling specifications that must be met when using the D5005 card.
 Failure to adhere to these guidelines may result in thermal runaway and/or performance degradation.
 ## **4.0 OFS DFL Kernel Drivers**

 ### **4.1 OFS DFL Kernel Driver Environment Setup**

 All OFS DFL kernel driver code resides in the [Linux DFL](https://github.com/OFS/linux-dfl) GitHub repository.
 This repository is open source and does not require any permissions to access.
 It includes a snapshot of the latest best-known configuration (BKC) Linux kernel with the OFS driver included in the `drivers/fpga/*` directory.
 Downloading, configuration, and compilation will be discussed in this section.
 Please refer to [Table 1-3](#table-1-3-software-version-summary) for the latest supported OS.

+The DFL driver suite can be automatically installed using a supplied Python 3 installation script.
+This script ships with a README detailing execution instructions on the [OFS 2023.3 Release Page](https://github.com/OFS/ofs-d5005/releases/tag/ofs-2023.3-1).

 It is recommended you boot into your operating system's native *4.18.x* kernel before attempting to upgrade to the dfl enabled *6.1.41* You may experience issues when moving between two dfl enabled *6.1.41* kernels.